 Language Arts/Writing for 8th-grade

-Personally, if I don’t like a particular writing assignment, I will either modify it or come up with another writing assignment related to their other subjects like history, math, or science.
+If I don’t like a particular writing assignment, I will either modify it or come up with another writing assignment related to other subjects like history, math, or science.

 For the past five years, we have covered world history for our history component which covered some parts of U.S. history.
 So, this year I want us to concentrate more on U.S. history.

 I saw some reviews on this particular curriculum and many talked about it being boring.
-However, I am finding it to be thorough and honest.
+However, I find it to be thorough and honest.

-Too many times I read historical summaries of our country and have to remove the sugar-coating or expand on some snippets for my boys.
+Too often I read historical summaries of our country and have to remove the sugar-coating or expand on some snippets for my boys.

 I have, so far, skimmed some of the chapters in this 11-book volume set and I like the extra facts she provides in the margins and what has to be thousands of pictures.